Cessange: a residential area with great potential

 Low density neighbourhood

-Generally speaking, the Cessange district is currently characterised by a predominance of single- and two-family structures.
-Until now, it has been one of the least densely populated neighbourhoods in the capital.
-Over the last ten years or so, however, multi-family dwellings have sprung up, as shown by the Rue Tubis development on either side of Rue F.W.
+Generally speaking, the Cessange district is now characterised by a predominance of single- and two-family structures.
+Until now, it has been one of the least dense neighbourhoods in the capital.
+Over the past ten years, however, multi-family structures have developed, as shown by the Rue Tubis development on either side of Rue F.W.
 Engelhardt.
-Located in the immediate vicinity of the Croix de Cessange interchange, which provides quick access to the country's main motorway routes, the district already boasts a number of buildings that have been built very recently or are in the construction phase, making them ideal for property investment.
+Located in the immediate vicinity of the Croix de Cessange interchange, which provides quick access to the country's main motorways, the district already has a large number of buildings that have been built very recently or are in the process of being built, making them ideal for property investments.
 Other projects are taking shape.
-It has to be said that the area has a lot of potential, with many plots of land still undeveloped.
+It must be said that the area has a lot of potential and a lot of undeveloped land.

-The main future developments will take place in the area between Route d'Esch and Rue de Cessange.
-The new "Domaine du parc de Cessange" housing estate is expected to cover an area of around 18 hectares and will eventually include more than 40 flat blocks and over 70 single-family homes.
+The main developments to come are organised in an area between the route d'Esch and the rue de Cessange.
+The new "Domaine du Parc de Cessange" development will cover an area of approximately 18 hectares and will eventually include more than 40 apartment buildings and more than 70 single-family homes.
 The entire new district will run roughly parallel to the stream.
-A space is also planned between the new district and the stream to create the new Cessange park, ideal for relaxation.
+A space is planned between the new district and the stream to create the new Cessange Park, ideal for relaxation.

 What are the property prices at the moment?